-Active duty service members, Reserves and Guard members, eligible veterans, and retirees are well covered by military insurance.
+Active-duty service members, Reservists and Guard members, eligible veterans and retirees are well covered by military insurance.

-Whether it’s life insurance, health insurance, or dental insurance, each type of coverage comes with several different program options.
+Whether it is life insurance, health insurance or dental insurance, each type of coverage comes with several different program options.

 You can choose the one that offers the best combination of cost and benefits for you and your family.